Solomon Areda: Judicial career

-After graduating from the law school, Solomon began working as an assistant judge in the Oromia Region Supreme Court.
+After graduating from law school, Solomon began working as an assistant judge in the Oromia Region Supreme Court.
 After his clerkship, Solomon was appointed as a judge of the Regional High Court in West Shewa Zone of Oromia region in Ambo Town.
 During his years in the Ambo High Court, he served in both Civil and Criminal divisions of the court.
 In 2001, Solomon started his judgeship at the Federal First Instance Court of Ethiopia.
 From February 2003 to January 2009, Solomon served as a Federal High Court Judge and sat in Commercial, Criminal and Labor Divisions of the Federal High Court.

 During his six-years tenure at the Federal High Court, Justice Solomon presided over the historical Ethiopian Red Terror genocide trial where the former Ministers and other Higher Officials that served during the Derg regime were prosecuted for genocide and crimes against humanity.

 In January 2009, the Ethiopian House of Parliament appointed Solomon to serve as the Vice President of the Federal First Instance Court of Ethiopia.